wohaco/despace/venus.md

 Thermal inertia & the heat transfer by the lower atmosphere winds mean that the surface temperature doesn’t vary significantly between the planet’s two hemispheres, those facing & not facing the Sun, despite Venus’s extremely slow rotation.
 Surface winds are slow (a few km/h), but because of the atmosphere high density at the surface they exert much force against obstructions, & transport dust & small stones across the surface.
 This alone would make it difficult for a human to walk through, even without the heat & pressure.
 The high altitude winds become faster over time.

 Above the dense CO₂ layer there are thick clouds consisting mainly of H₂SO₄ formed by a chemical reaction of SO₂ & H₂O.
 Clouds at different levels have different composition & particles size; they reflect & scatter ~ 90 % of the sunlight that falls on them back into space, & prevent surface visual observation.
 The permanent cloud cover means that although Venus is closer to the Sun than Earth, it receives less sunlight on the ground.
 Strong 300 km/h (185 mph) winds at the cloud tops go around Venus about every 4 ‑ 5 Earth days (**atmosphere superrotation**); the winds’re ≥ 60 times faster than its rotation, whereas Earth’s fastest winds’re only 10 ‑ 20 % of the rotation speed.

+The atmosphere is divided into 4 layers that never get mixed. <mark>TBD</mark>